Akib078/Maven_Coffee_Analysis/README.md

 <h3>Required Analysis:</h3>

-How do sales vary by day of the week and hour of the day?
+How do sales vary by day of the week and hour of the day? <br>
-Are there any peak times for sales activity?
+Are there any peak times for sales activity?<br>
-What is the total sales revenue for each month?
+What is the total sales revenue for each month?<br>
-How do sales vary across different store locations? what is the average price/order per person
+How do sales vary across different store locations?<br>
+what is the average price/order per person?<br>
-Which products are the bestselling in terms of quantity and revenue?
+Which products are the bestselling in terms of quantity and revenue?<br>
-How do sales vary by product category and type?
+How do sales vary by product category and type?<br>

 <h3>Final Dashboard</h3>